 This can lead to color fading and cracks as time passes.

-Which is why we recommend that you clean your car pleather seats monthly and do a thorough cleaning at least 2-3 times yearly.
+This is why we recommend that you clean your car pleather seats monthly and do a thorough cleaning at least 2-3 times yearly.

 3. Sweat and Body Oils

 This is another obvious cause of pleather wear

 As you drive, you might sweat and these juices get absorbed in your pleather.
 With time, this will diminish the life expectancy of the pleather.

 The plastic leather ought to have a matte look.
 The shine visible in your pleather seats come from sweat and body oils.

 Accidents can occur.
 You or someone may drop food or a drink and don’t clean it up properly, however, if you would like your pleather to be in top shape, clean up as soon as it spills.